 If your child can’t answer easily, ask him or her to draw the letter b using air writing.
 The sound of the letter (/b/- bat) should come more easily this way.
 Then have your child read the word again.

-This free report illustrates the four methods outlined here, plus it has two printable charts to help you correct b and d reversals.
+This free e-book illustrates the four methods outlined here, plus it has two printable charts to help you correct b and d reversals.

 When students have persistent reversals, reading becomes a struggle and it can be difficult for them to express themselves in writing.
 You can put an end to that struggle with the information shared in this report!